peter/jsonapitest/README.md

 ## Assert

 An `assert` object is made up of a selection on the the response object and one ore more assertions against that selection.
 If no selection is specified then the assertion will be made against the response body.
-The following assertion types are available
+The following assert functions are available:

 * [schema](#assert-schema)
 * [equal](#assert-equal)